Why Plan for Medicaid in New Jersey?

-If you cannot qualify due to a medical condition or if the premiums are cost-prohibitive, you should consider asset protection planning now to qualify for Medicaid benefits before a crisis strikes.
-Changing laws are requiring smart families to plan sooner rather than later, in some cases, five years before help is needed in order to be fully effective.
-Even so, if you are in a crisis and must obtain immediate care for a loved one there is still action you can take now to help your loved one qualify for Medicaid and protect assets and income.
+If you cannot qualify for long term care insurance due to a medical condition or if the premiums are cost-prohibitive, you should consider asset protection planning now to qualify for Medicaid benefits before a crisis strikes.
+Changing laws require that smart families plan sooner rather than later, in some cases, five years before help is needed in order to be fully effective.
+But, if you are in a crisis and must obtain immediate care for a loved one now, there is still action you can take to help your loved one qualify for Medicaid and protect assets and income.

-As with any government program, individuals must meet certain eligibility criteria before they can begin receiving benefits.
-The Medicaid program requires the applicant satisfy both medical and financial standards.
+As with any government program, individuals must meet eligibility criteria before they can begin receiving benefits.
+The Medicaid program requires an applicant to satisfy both medical and financial standards.
 These requirements are outlined on the following pages.

 A single applicant may have $2,000 in countable resources in New Jersey.
 Yes, $2,000… that’s it.
 If both husband and wife are applying at the same time, the countable resources cannot exceed $3,000/$4,000 (depending on the program) in New Jersey.
 The key words are countable resources.
 Here’s where an experienced elder law Medicaid attorney comes to the rescue.

 Medicaid considers certain resources (assets) of the individual or family as exempt and does not include exempt resources when making a financial eligibility assessment.
 Exempt resources are distinguished from countable (non-exempt) resources.
 In general, the following resources are exempt under the law: